Brand

 Metric cards

-White card with a 4px Radical Red top border and a large Oswald 600 number.
-Reserved for signature statistics (e.g., the 76% control coverage metric).
+White card with a 4px Radical Red top border and a large Rift Bold (or Oswald 600 fallback) number.
+Reserved for signature statistics (e.g., the 128 controls metric).
 Don't populate with minor figures.

 Applications